What is it?

 Whether you are already teaching a class without a textbook or you’re interested in dumping your textbook to curate and/or create your own content, we would like to include you in our efforts.
 The easiest way to determine “where you fit” in our Z Degree efforts is to contact Laura Ballard, eLearning Director: firstname.lastname@example.org.
 Or you can read on to learn more about the program.

 We are currently funding courses that are already taught online and contribute to the Arizona General Education Curriculum (AGEC).
-We are willing to expand beyond the AGEC into elective courses if a good case is made.
+We will begin advertising for the AGEC Z Degree pathway beginning in November 2018.

 - RDG 100 — Anthony Griffith & Lorane Barrera